VedCloud/KishoreKumarRVCModel/README.md

 ## 🧠 Overview

-**Kishorev** is a high-fidelity voice model trained on 800 epochs using a handcrafted dataset of 410+ clips from Kishore Kumar’s discography.
+**Kishore Kumar** is a high-fidelity voice model trained on 800 epochs using a handcrafted dataset of 410+ clips from Kishore Kumar’s discography.
 It preserves:
 - 🎵 Emotional depth across romantic, melancholic, playful, and dramatic modes
 - 🔊 Tonal purity with minimal bleed and optimized phoneme transitions
 - 🧾 Metadata integrity for reproducibility and archival compliance